The Locate Regions tool identifies the best regions in the input raster that meet specified size requirements and spatial constraints.

 The Result layer group includes the following parameters:

-- Output raster name is the name of the output raster layer that will be created and added to the map.
+- Output raster name is the name of the output raster layer that will be created and added to the map or scene.

 The name must be unique.
 If a layer with the same name already exists in your organization, the tool will fail and you will be prompted to use a different name.